-If a Formal Complaint is filed, the matter will proceed through the Title IX Grievance Process as outlined below and will include an objective investigation, live hearing with opportunity for cross- examination and the right to appeal.
+If a Formal Complaint is filed, the matter will proceed through the Title IX Grievance Process as outlined below and will include an objective investigation with a live hearing being optional.
 This process will treat complainants and Respondents equitably.
-Any provisions, rule or practice adopted by the College as part of the grievance process, other than those required under Title IX and its implementing regulations will apply equally to both parties.
+Any provisions, rules, or practices adopted by the College as part of the grievance process, other than those required under Title IX and its implementing regulations will apply equally to both parties.
 The process will include an objective evaluation of all relevant evidence (inculpatory and exculpatory), will be conducted by trained Title IX Personnel, free from any known conflict of interest or bias, and presumes Respondent's non-responsibility until and unless demonstrated otherwise by the evidence and after a Final Determination has been rendered.
 Disciplinary sanctions or punitive measures will not be imposed against a Respondent unless and until there has been a finding of responsibility after the application of the process.
 If at any stage of the investigation, it is determined that conditions exist warranting dismissal, the complaint will be dismissed.
 Complainant will continue to be entitled to appropriate supportive measures in such cases.